toolness/p5.js-widget/README.md

 source files use [ECMAScript 2015][], TypeScript *and* [JSX][], which can make the code look a bit unfamiliar.

+If you're unfamiliar with React, consider reading the [React Tutorial for p5 Programmers][react-tutorial].

 ## TypeScript Editor Support

 While it's not required for making changes to the codebase, I